KasraAb/NashStablecoinV2/README.md

 ### Remarks

-1. First, initialize the app using genesis passphrase.
+1. In the first step, please initialize the app using genesis passphrase.
-2. There are default accounts to use for testing the transactions.
+2. There are several default accounts that can be used for testing the transactions.
 3. Note the frontend app is not auto-refreshing.
 Once a request is submitted, it must be refreshed manually.
 4. A block can't contain multiple transactions from the same sender.
 Make sure your transactions from a single sender are not in the same block.
 5. There is a 10s latency between transactions in the pricing process, and it might cause the process to be a slower than expectation.